Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1945: The Ohrdruf forced labor and concentration camp near Weimar, Germany, is liberated by the 4th Armored Division and the 89th Infantry Division.
 It was the first Nazi concentration camp liberated by the U.S. Army.

-1944: Actor Craig T. Nelson, best known for his Emmy-winning role as football coach Hayden Fox on the sitcom "Coach," is born Craig Richard Nelson in Spokane, Wash.
+1944: Actor Craig T. Nelson, best known for his Emmy-winning role as football coach Hayden Fox on the sitcom "Coach," is born Craig Richard Nelson in Spokane, Washington.
 Nelson is also known for the movies "Stir Crazy," "Poltergeist" and "The Incredibles" and also stars in the sitcom "Parenthood."

 1933: The U.S. Navy airship USS Akron is wrecked off the New Jersey coast due to severe weather, killing 73 of the 76 crew and passengers on board.
 This was the largest loss of life for any airship disaster on record.